ryankurte/esp32-wasm-base/base/README.md

-# Rust ESP32 WASM
+# Rust ESP32 WASM Base

-A misadventure in porting WASM (and thus RUST) to the ESP32
+This project provides the ESP32 base image for esp32-wasm adventures, including the WASM runtime and function bindings to make the runtime useful.